-Healthy Places by Design is working with project leaders Marcy Green from Impact Alamance and Ann Meletzke from Healthy Alamance to develop and guide the Alamance Wellness Collaborative.
+Healthy Places by Design is working with Impact Alamance and Burlington Parks and Recreation to develop and guide the Alamance Wellness Collaborative.
 The collaborative focuses on policy, systems, and environmental changes that support active living and healthy food access in Alamance County.
-Members include the local health department, hospital, city and county planning departments, parks and recreation departments, and nonprofits, among others.
+Members include the leaders from many of the municipalities in the county working in parks and recreation, city and regional planning, housing, health care, higher education, others in local government, and nonprofits, among others.

 Additional services provided included:

-“We have been working with Healthy Places by Design for 5 years, and their team is always thinking strategically about how to move our work forward.
-This past year was a transformational one for our local Wellness Collaborative.
-Members of the group went from understanding the principals of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.
-Three municipalities adopted tobacco-free policies, and one city voted to undertake a major investment in a greenway that will connect local resources.
+“We have been working with Healthy Places by Design for 6 years, and their team is always thinking strategically about how to move our work forward.
+These past few years were transformational for our local Wellness Collaborative.
+Members of the group went from understanding the principles of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.
+Three municipalities adopted tobacco-free policies, two adopted Health in All Policies, and one city voted to undertake a major investment in a greenway that will connect local resources.
 I have no doubt we would not be seeing these successes if it weren’t for the guidance and leadership of Healthy Places by Design.”

 Program Director, Impact Alamance

 “The process for guiding a community towards design rooted in health is long term work, and reshaping perceptions of equity to create spaces that support neighborhoods lacking infrastructure is complex.
 We couldn’t accomplish our goals without the support and expertise of Healthy Places by Design.”